Whether you believe in energies or auras surrounding spaces is your personal decision.

 While in the winter months cracking open a window as you work isn’t the best idea, try opening the window for half an hour when you’ve finished your task.

-This will let much needed fresh air in and will clear the negative energy from your room.
+This will let much needed fresh air in and will clear the symptoms of negative energy at home.

 In the spring and summer months try to have your window open as much as possible.